The MakerGear M2 is one of the best 3D printers in its class for its price on the market.

-This printer is ideal for entry and professional level users making it perfect for professionals, hobbyist and tinkers alike.
+This FDM printing machine is ideal for entry and professional level users making it perfect for professionals, hobbyist and tinkers alike.

 Assembled Printer Version